sassoftware/restaf-uidemos/README.md

 let {classes, store, appEnv, logonPayload} = useAppContext();
 ```

-See providers/setupViya and App.js on how appContext is setup.
+See providers/setupViya and index.js on how appContext is setup and used.

 ---

 ### Step 2